tomwolfe/metamorphic-core/README.md

 ## <a name="about"></a>About the Metamorphic Software Genesis Ecosystem

 The Metamorphic Software Genesis Ecosystem is an AI-driven framework designed to autonomously generate, maintain, and evolve secure, ethical, and high-performance software solutions from high-level specifications.
 It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision was the implementation of Phase 1.5, which is now complete.** Phase 1.5 focused on improving the *development process itself* by implementing a Markdown-Only Automation Workflow. **With the successful completion of Phase 1.5 Stage 3, the core Driver LLM loop is now automated, enabling autonomous task selection, planning, agent invocation, and file writing.** This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system.
-We are now focused on **Phase 1.6: Enhanced Workflow Automation**, completing the end-to-end automation layer before proceeding to Phase 2's focus on enhancing the core AI agents and deepening their integration with the Knowledge Graph.
+We are now focused on **Phase 1.6: Enhanced Workflow Automation**, completing the end-to-end automation layer by automating workflow initiation, validation execution, feedback processing, and roadmap status updates.
+This will establish a robust, self-driving development loop before we proceed to Phase 2's focus on enhancing the core AI agents and deepening their integration with the Knowledge Graph.

 **Key Objectives:**